A dress code for flying? Yes, and here's why we need it now - ExBulletin

 What Airlines Should Say About Appropriate Dress

-Today, except for the tight dress codes outlined in their contracts, airlines don’t tell passengers what to wear.
+Today, except for the narrow dress codes outlined in their contracts, airlines don’t tell passengers what to wear.
 They do, however, offer guidance to employees traveling off duty.

-For example, Southwest Airlines advises passengers using a free guest pass “dress to impress”.
-He adds, “Although Southwest’s dress code is relaxed and casual, you should present a clean, neat and tasteful appearance.”
+For example, Southwest Airlines advises passengers using a free guest pass dress to impress.
+He adds that while the Southwest dress code is relaxed and casual, you should present a clean, neat and tasteful appearance.

-It might be asking too much for us to go back to the days when everyone dressed to fly, but people like Grotts and airlines like Southwest make a valid point.
+It may be asking too much for us to go back to the days when everyone dressed to fly, but people like Grotts and airlines like Southwest make a valid point.

 What if we could eliminate many incidents of unruly passengers by simply suggesting that passengers wake up a bit before leaving for the airport?

-The Federal Aviation Administration’s Punitive Law zero tolerance policy towards unruly passengers does not bring the number of in-flight incidents back to pre-pandemic levels.
+Federal Aviation Administrations Punish zero tolerance policy towards unruly passengers does not bring the number of in-flight incidents back to pre-pandemic levels.
 But maybe a dress code will.

 |